AndyBlightLeeds/px4-ros2-drone-simulation/README.md

 * Gazebo 11.
 * ROS2 Eloquent.
 * The PX4 repos Firware, px4_msgs, px4_ros_com, sitl_gazebo.
 Git branches
 of these repos are used to fix revisions.
 There is also a small fix on the PX4 Firmware branch.

 ## __IMPORTANT NOTES__

-1. __This repo must be checked out in the following directory `$HOME/git/andyblightleeds` for the scripts to work.__
-2. __Running the Gazebo server and client on a PC requires a graphics card with at least 4GB of RAM.__  I tried an old 1GB card which worked but was painfully slow.
+__Running the Gazebo server and client on a PC requires a graphics card with at least 4GB of RAM.__  I tried an old 1GB card which worked but was painfully slow.
 I then used a laptop with an NVidia M2000 4GB card and it worked well.